nodejs/node/doc/api/zlib.md

 Each zlib-based class takes an `options` object.
 All options are optional.

-Note that some options are only relevant when compressing, and are ignored by the decompression classes.
+Some options are only relevant when compressing and are ignored by the decompression classes.

 * `flush` {integer} **Default:** `zlib.constants.Z_NO_FLUSH`